Seismic Compliance Frequently Asked Questions

 1.1.
 By January 1, 2024, the hospital owner shall submit to the Office a complete nonstructural evaluation up to NPC 4 or 4D and NPC 5, for each building.

-NPC 4 / NPC 5 evaluation shall consist of a letter from the hospital on their letterhead signed by the Administrator / CEO stating that BLD-xxxxx will be removed from acute care usage by January 1, 2030.
-This letter will need to be submitted as part of a Seismic Compliance Unit (SCU) project.
+The NPC 4/NPC 5 evaluation shall consist of a letter from the hospital (on hospital letterhead, signed by the Administrator/CEO) stating that BLD-xxxxx will be removed from acute care usage by January 1, 2030.
+Submit a Seismic Compliance Project application using the eServices Portal (eSP), and include this letter as a supporting document.

 1.2.
 By January 1, 2026, the hospital owner shall submit to the Office construction documents for NPC 4 or 4D and NPC 5 compliance that are deemed ready for review by the Office, for each building that will continue to provide acute care services beyond January 1, 2030.

-The facility will need to submit one or more Removal from Acute Care (RACs) construction projects to meet the requirements of Applying for Removal of Acute Care Services.
+The facility will need to submit one or more RACs construction projects to meet the requirements of applying for Removal of Acute Care Services.
 If no construction is required for the removal of acute care services, then this step may be skipped.

 1.3.
 By January 1, 2028, the hospital owner shall obtain a building permit to begin construction, for NPC 4 or 4D and NPC 5 compliance of each building that the owner intends to use as a general acute care hospital building after January 1, 2030.
 Hospitals not meeting the January 1, 2028 deadline set by this section shall not be issued a building permit for any noncompliant building except those required for seismic compliance in accordance with the California Administrative Code (Chapter 6), maintenance, and emergency repairs until the building permit required by this section is issued.

-24. Can I go from NPC 2 to NPC 4 or NPC 4D Level X upgrade directly, or do I need to do NPC 2 to NPC 3 upgrade and then NPC 3 to NPC 4 or Level 4D Level X upgrade?
+24. Can I upgrade from NPC 2 to NPC 4 or NPC 4D Level X directly?
+Or do I need to upgrade from NPC 2 to NPC 3, and then from NPC 3 to NPC 4 or Level 4D Level X?

 The NPC upgrade can go directly from NPC 2 to NPC 4 or NPC 4D Level x.